 A: I'm always thinking up something new to level the playing field and raise the bar for the industry.
 There's a need for innovation instead of constant repetition.

-quite a splash in the region and nation.
+A: Four years ago, we introduced Hardy Alpine Trough Gardens and make quite a splash in the region and nation.
 Three years ago, we also introduced Hardy Cactus.
 Another first.
 Two years ago, we introduced Hardy Alpine Perennials to the East Coast.
 Ditto on another first.
 We also introduced Water Features, which compete with the more traditional water garden.
 They have yet to catch on, but are making progress.

 A: Same-o, same-o is boring from year to year.
 I guess I have a relatively short attention span, I like new things on a regular basis.
 I'm looking for that special something which will become a craze or fad at first, then settle down into a staple of the gardening industry.
 It's extremely difficult to predict consumer behavior; they're such a fickle lot.